-The thing with link farms is they have crappy content and lots of links.
-People using these techniques are lazy and looking for shortcuts.
+The thing with link farms is they tend to have a lot of low-quality content, which is a direct result of people looking for shortcuts to boost their online presence (and not necessarily help Google users).
 They are hardly going to waste their time creating high-quality content for these types of sites.

 The links would be designed to contain the keyword they want the site to rank for in the anchor text.
 Google’s bots are incredibly advanced and intelligent and they can spot a link-farm from a mile away.